Guidance for staff on student administration and support

 Please note: any concerns about teaching and supervision should be pursued under the University Student Complaints Procedure; If a student's complaint relates to any other matter, they need to make their complaint under one of the other University or college complaints procedures.

 The first stage of the University Academic Appeals process involves the student discussing any concerns about the assessment process or outcomes informally with their subject or college tutor, course director, director of studies, supervisor or departmental administrator as appropriate.
 They will be able to explain the assessment process that was undertaken and may be able to settle the student's concerns.
 The students must not raise queries directly with the examiners.

 As part of this stage, the student's college could request further information from the department or course administrator on how the student's results and/or MCE was considered.
 The student can be given factual information including:

-To make an academic appeal the student need to familiarise themselves with the University Academic Appeals Procedure and complete an Academic Appeal Form available from the Proctors’ Office website.
-Note that:
+To make an academic appeal the student needs to familiarise themselves with the University Academic Appeals Procedure and complete an Academic Appeal Form.
+It is worth noting that:

 The Proctors will open a formal investigation of the academic appeal and conduct an investigation.
 This will usually mean sharing the details of the student's appeal with the person or body that made the decision so that they can respond.
 The Proctors will normally try and complete their investigation within 30 days of receiving the form.
 The student will receive a written outcome explaining what the Proctor has done to investigate the student's appeal, their decision and the reasons for it, and any directions or recommendations.